bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-28-newsletter.md

   or a few high-value HTLCs, are pending for long periods of time, this may indicate a [channel jamming attack][topic channel jamming attacks] is in progress.
-Tracking HTLC duration helps detect such attacks and may contribute to mitigating them.
+Tracking HTLC duration helps detect such attacks and may contribute to mitigating them. {% assign timestamp="1:22:21" %}

 - [Eclair #2696][] changes how Eclair allows users to configure what feerates to use.
 Previously, users could specify what feerate to use with a _block target_, e.g. a setting of "6" meant Eclair would try to get a transaction confirmed within six blocks.
-Now Eclair accepts "slow", "medium", and "fast", which it translates into specific feerates using constants or block targets.
+Now Eclair accepts "slow", "medium", and "fast", which it translates into specific feerates using constants or block targets. {% assign timestamp="1:25:03" %}

 - [LND #7710][] adds the ability for plugins (or the daemon itself) to retrieve data received earlier in an HTLC.
-This is necessary for [route blinding][topic rv routing] and may be used by various [channel jamming][topic channel jamming attacks] countermeasures, among other ideas for future features.
+This is necessary for [route blinding][topic rv routing] and may be used by various [channel jamming][topic channel jamming attacks] countermeasures, among other ideas for future features. {% assign timestamp="1:26:51" %}

 - [LDK #2368][] allows accepting new channels created by a peer that use [anchor outputs][topic anchor outputs] but requires the controlling